 There’s also a bamboo linen, which is a linen-like material woven from the leaves of the bamboo tree, which is a natural fabric.
 It’s much less common than man-made bamboo viscose, though.

-Conventional cotton requires enormous amounts of water to grow and accounts for more than 10% of total pesticide use and nearly 25% of insecticide use worldwide.
+Conventional cotton requires enormous amounts of water to grow and accounts for more than 16% of total insecticide use worldwide and nearly 7% of herbicides worldwide.

 There are some completely synthetic fabrics that are eco-friendly.
 For example, recycled PET is a polyester fleece made from recycled plastic bottles which minimizes land-fill waste and avoids the use of virgin petroleum.